-As an investigator you assume responsibility for not conducting human research (or an IRB determination that the Human Research is Exempt) without prior IRB approval.
-If you have questions about whether an activity is Human Research, contact the IRB Office who will assist you with the determination.
-If you wish to have a written determination, provide a written request to the IRB Office.
+As an investigator you assume responsibility for not conducting human research (or an IRB determination that the Human Research is exempt) without prior IRB approval.
+If you have questions about whether an activity is Human Research, contact the IRB Office for a written human subjects determination.